Skip to content

 blockTime: 10,

-allowEmptyBlocks: true
+allowEmptyBlocks: false,

 stackr.config.ts